swayam25/Aero/src/lib/ctxmenu/README.md

 ## Dynamic Submenus

-The new dynamic submenu system allows you to load content asynchronously when users hover over menu items.
+The dynamic submenu system allows you to load content asynchronously when users interact with menu items.

 ### Basic Usage